cogrow4/V-Terminal-Apps/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is released into the **public domain** using [The Unlicense](LICENSE).
+You are free to use, modify, and distribute this software for any purpose without restrictions.

+For more information, please refer to <https://unlicense.org/>

 ## 🙏 Acknowledgments